joelparkerhenderson/demo-swift-hello-world/README.md

 1. Center the label by adding constraints.

-  * Control-tap-press the label and drag right, which triggers a popup menu; choose "Center Vertically in Container"
+  * Control-tap-press the label, and drag right.
+This pops up a menu.
+Choose "Center Vertically in Container"

-  * Control-tap-press the label and drag down, which triggers a popup menu; choose "Center Horizontally in Container"
+  * Control-tap-press the label, and drag down.
+This pops up a menu.
+Choose "Center Horizontally in Container"

 1. Update.